Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

 12. Sweet Auburn Curb Market

-Take a Break -- The Sweet Auburn Curb Market, 209 Edgewood Ave. (tel.
-404/659-1665), is a delightful mix of scents and sights.
+This is a delightful mix of scents and sights.
 Seating is scattered throughout in case you just can't wait to get home to eat your purchases.
 Variety abounds, with fresh fish, meats, veggies, salads, and flowers to take home, plus fully cooked foods from every corner of the earth -- everything from specialty cheesecakes to chitlins.
 Open Monday through Saturday from 8am to 6pm.
+209 Edgewood Ave. tel.
+404/659-1665.

-Walk back to Auburn Avenue on Butler Street and turn left.
+Walk back to Auburn Ave. on Butler St. and turn left.
 To your right, at 220 Auburn Ave., is the:

 This church was originally built in the 1890s, destroyed by fire, and then rebuilt in 1924.
 In the 1920s, John Wesley Dobbs called the Bethel "a towering edifice to black freedom."